 Lastly, cooking crabs alive is more humane than other methods.
 When crabs are killed first, they can suffer from prolonged pain and stress.
 Cooking them quickly in boiling water is a swift and efficient way to end their life, minimizing any potential suffering.

-See also What temp to cook beef wellington
+See also How to cook clams in sauce

 While cooking crabs alive may be controversial, the reasons behind this practice are rooted in practicality, safety, and preservation of taste.
 By understanding these reasons, we can appreciate why this method has continued to be a popular way to cook crabs.